Scoop2389/msn-junk/README.md

+# msn-junk
-# MSN minus the Junk
+MSN minus the junk.
 Filter lists for Ublock Origin that removes news junk and other unwanted bloat from MSN websites (like Microsoft Weather).
 ## Installation
 > [!NOTE]